Kubernetes Load Balancing with MetalLB

 We now have an external network load balancer routing traffic to Nginx ingress controller.

-If you want to use multiple ingress controllers, you will need to procure more IP-addresses from your hosting provider.
-Bare in mind however, that a single Nginx ingress controller can fulfill multiple ingresses, so it likely isn’t necessary to deploy multiple controllers unless you have a specific use-case that demands it.
+If you want to use multiple ingress controllers, you will need to procure more IP-addresses.
+Keep in mind that a single Nginx ingress controller can support multiple ingresses, so it’s not necessary to deploy multiple controllers (e.g. one for each application) unless you have a specific use-case that demands it.